microtrain/bootcamp/15-ApacheCordova/02-PortingAnApp.md

 cordova run android
 ```

-Each Cordova project has its own build path for each platform, note the following path *~/apod/platforms/android/app/build/outputs/apk/debug/app-debug.apk*.
-The path */apod/platforms* provides a list of platforms, in this case android.
-After that it's a matter of finding the package.
-In this case it's an .apk file.
+Each Cordova project has a build path for each platform, note the following path *~/apod/platforms/android/app/build/outputs/apk/debug/app-debug.apk*.
+The directory */apod/platforms* is a directory that contains a list of platforms, in this case, android.
+After that, it's a matter of finding the package.
+In this case, it's an .apk file.

 ## Port over the Angular version of NASA Apod

 Porting an Angular app is similar to porting a native app.
-At this point it's more about understanding how each of your apps work that it is about understanding Cordova's platform.
+At this point, understanding how each of your apps works is more important than understanding Cordova's platform.
 Refer to the build of your NgApod project.
-This will be a distribution directory containing an index.html file and any assets that wre required for the application.
-Place the index.html file directly under *~/apod/www* and place the assets relative to the manner in which they are called by the Angular application.
+This will be a distribution directory containing an index.html file and any assets that are required for the application.
+Place the index.html file directly under *~/apod/www* and place the assets relative to how they are called by the Angular application.

 ```sh
 cordova run android